 - Chikuwa - A type of fish cake

 Which one do you want to try?
 Here are some examples of servings.

 Scallions and wakame seaweed are classic toppings that we often see at a soba noodle stand.
 It's simple, easy, and quick.

-Something season with soy sauce or miso would go well.
+Something seasoned with soy sauce or miso paste would go well.
 Or you can go ahead and experiment with your favorite dish!

 Simmer ingredients with the soup

-If you feel like eating Kake soba with plenty of vegetables, cut them and simmer with the soup.
+If you feel like eating Kake soba with plenty of vegetables, it's best to cut them and simmer them with the soup.

-The photo above is with carrot, shimeji mushroom, and scallion.
+The photo above is with carrots, shimeji mushrooms, and scallions.
 Cut vegetables, add them to the soup, then cook for 4-5 minutes until tender.

 Here are other vegetables you can try: